ThreadSchedule 1.0.0

 ThreadSchedule

-Tests Integration Registry Integration Runtime Tests Code Quality Documentation [License](LICENSE)
+Tests Integration Registry Integration Runtime Tests Documentation [License](LICENSE)

 A modern C++ library for advanced thread management on Linux and Windows.
 ThreadSchedule provides enhanced wrappers for std::thread, std::jthread, and pthread with extended functionality including thread naming, priority management, CPU affinity, and high-performance thread pools.

-Available as header-only or with optional shared runtime for multi-DSO applications.
+Available as header-only, as a C++20 module (import threadschedule;), or with optional shared runtime for multi-DSO applications.

 Key Features